Who is 1031X?

 You are able to exchange a property at which you spend personal time, but the personal time may not exceed 10% of the total days the asset was rented out or 15 days, whichever is less.
 Learn more about other 1031 rules here.

 You can 1031 exchange any property held for investment or business purposes.
 All properties that fall into these categories are considered “like-kind” in an exchange.

 After the close on your relinquished property, you have 45 calendar days to identify potential replacement assets.
 Within than identification period, you must submit a written document to your 1031 qualified intermediary with a list of potential purchase addresses.

 We will provide an electronic form that you can use an update at any time before the end of your identification window.
-To learn more about identification rules and for some helpful tips, click here.

 What is “boot”?

 “Boot” refers to the receipt of taxable assets in violation of IRS rules.

 If you directly receive and take possession of any proceeds of your sale, those proceeds become taxable and may no longer be deferred in the exchange (“cash boot”).
 If you use all of your proceeds but fail to trade equal or greater in net sales price, the difference in net sales price becomes taxable (sometimes called “mortgage boot”).